 Take a Class

 WOSU Classroom and the National Veterans Memorial and Museum have organized short oral history videos recorded by veterans into a StoryBooth Catalog.
-This session will share lesson plans and resources with teachers to guide student learning to author a BookCreator ebook using a veteran’s oral history to honor their service and sacrifice.
-Review our course offerings page for upcoming opportunities.
+This self-paced virtual course shares lesson plans and resources with teachers to guide student learning to author a BookCreator ebook using a veteran’s oral history to honor their service and sacrifice.
+Learn more about this course on teachercampus.org.

 About Stewart Malquist